studium-labs/trellis/content/index.md

 tags:
   - the
   - Quick
 ---

-# Welcome to Trellis
+# :potted_plant: Welcome to Trellis

 A garden for your mind?
-Don't mind if I do...
+Don't mind if I do.. :herb:

 - ### [Setup Guide](./setup-guide)
 - ### [Publishing to the World Wide Web](./hosting)